 Gerry Hébert was awarded a Bachelor of Music from the University of Calgary, pursued Jazz and Classical Saxophone studies in Paris, France and attended various residencies at the Banff Centre for the Arts.
 Currently, Gerry is the Vice President and event coordinator for JazzYYC, Calgary’s jazz collaborative.
 Gerry is an active performer with credits that include many appearances with the Calgary Philharmonic Orchestra, multiple professional theatre productions, the Calgary Jazz Orchestra and his own Gerry Hébert quartet which has released three CD recordings.
 Overall, Gerry has appeared on over 25 CD recordings as well as numerous television and radio broadcasts.
-Gerry teaches individual students as the Music Artist in Residence at the Calgary French and International School.

 Richard Harding is a professional saxophonist who has performed with many outstanding groups including the Calgary Jazz Orchestra, the Calgary Philharmonic Orchestra, Lorna MacLachlan Quintet, Soul Providers, Penguins on Broadway, TR3, Tim Tamashiro Orchestra, and his own jazz quartet.
 His most recent show experience includes Billie Elliot at Theatre Calgary, the Roy Orbison Hologram Tour, La La Land, Rhapsody in Blue, An American in Paris, Let’s Dance and Sinatra and Beyond with the CPO, and Dancers in Love with Decidedly Jazz Danceworks.
 Richard’s soulful playing can be found on a number of recordings including CDs of the CJO, Lorna MacLachlan Quintet, CPO, The Henry Cowell Wind Band, Tim Tamashiro Terrain, Bluesland, and Camie Leard.
 Richard is currently a music educator at the Calgary Board of Education.